Satsyxbt/Fenix/docs/integration/voting_escrow/VotingEscrow_DepositWithIncreaseUnlockTime.md

   - Only the owner or an approved user of the veNFT can invoke this function.
   - The `tokenId_` must be a valid, existing token owned or approved by the caller.
   - The veNFT must not be in permanent lock.
-  - The veNFT must not be attached to a managed veNFT.
   - The `amount_` should be greater than zero.
   - The `lockDuration_` must not exceed the maximum lock duration allowed by the contract and must be greater than the current lock period.